ubunatic/makepy/README.md

-makepy: Do more with with less code
+makepy: do more with with less code
 ===================================

 makepy provides best practices for a few very common Python modules,